wn-doolittle/caliper-spec/caliper.md

 Caliper defines a number of [Event](#event) subtypes, each scoped to a particular activity domain and distinguishable via a `type` property.
 Each [Event](#event) instance can be referenced by its unique identifier.
 The `type` value is a string that MUST match the term specified for the [Event](#event) by the Caliper information model (e.g. "MessageEvent").
 The assigned `id` value MUST be a string representation of a [UUID](#uuidDef) as a [URN](#urnDef) per [RFC 4122](#rfc4122) which describes a [URN](#urnDef) namespace for [UUIDs](#uuidDef).

 The information model also seeks to describe the learning environment or context in which a learning activity is situated.
 Group affiliation, membership roles, and status, recent navigation history, supporting technology and session information can all be optionally represented.
 An [Entity](#entity) generated as a result of the interaction between an `actor` and an `object` can also be described; annotating a piece of digital content and producing an [Annotation](#annotation) is one such example.
-An `extensions` property is also provided so that implementors can add custom properties not described by the model.
+An `extensions` property is also provided so that implementors can add custom attributes not described by the model.

 Considered as a data structure an [Event](#event) constitutes an unordered set of key:value pairs that is semi-structured by design.
 Optional attributes can be ignored when describing an [Event](#event).
 An [Entity](#entity) participating in an [Event](#event) can be represented as an object or as a string that corresponds to the [IRI](#iriDef) defined for the [Entity](#entity).

 #### Properties
 The base set of [Event](#event) properties or attributes is listed below.
 Each property MUST be referenced only once.
 The `id`, `type`, `actor`, `action`, `object` and `eventTime` properties are required; all other properties are optional.
-Custom properties not described by the model MAY be included, but MUST be added to the `extensions` property as an array of object values.
+Custom attributes not described by the model MAY be included but MUST be added to the `extensions` property as a map of key:value pairs.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.

 | Property | Type | Description | Conformance |
 | :------- | :--- | ----------- | :---------: |